src52/portfolio/content/projects/reverse-engineered.md

 </figure>

-After I had a barebones server that could actually connect to clients, everything else started to fall into place.
-I decided to use MySQL to persist account data and other player state like leaderboard rankings, chosen spells, and friends lists.
+After I had a barebones server that could actually connect to clients, everything else started to fall into place, and I got to work on implementing all the packets the client expected from the server.
+I decided to use MySQL to persist player state like in-game achievements, leaderboard rankings, chosen spells, and friends lists.

 Here's a graph showing the repository's commits over time.